-But did you know that remedies don’t have to be taken by mouth – they can also be taken through the nose by a quick sniff?
-It’s true, and it’s called olfaction dosing.
+But did you know that remedies don’t have to be taken by mouth – they can also be taken through the nose or mouth with a quick sniff or inhalation?
+It’s true, and it’s known as olfaction dosing.

 Homeopathy depends on the transfer of energetic information into the body to trigger a healing response – it doesn’t use the chemicals of conventional medicine.
 While the pills and liquids used in the preparation of a remedy act as carriers for this information, the inhalation of their vapours produces equally good effects.

-For the millions worldwide who use homeopathy though, how it works is far less important than the fact that it does.
-So next time you need a remedy, why not try a dose by olfaction… you too can then say, “I sniff at homeopathy.”
+So, next time you need a dose of remedy, why not try an olfaction dose.
+You too can then say, “I sniff at homeopathy.”